 Wherever possible, day students should take prescribed medication under the supervision of parents or guardians at home.
 If it is necessary for a day student to take medication while in school, the student's ability to self-medicate prescribed medicine will be assessed by the School Nurse and the student's parent/guardian.
 If agreed with parents and School Nurse, day students may carry a small quantity of medication on their person for administration as per the prescription.

-Parents/Guardians must fill in a 'self-administration of medication consent form' (Appendix 4).
-The student must inform school staff when they have self-administered medication so that it can be updated on CPOMS.
+Parents/Guardians must fill in a Self-Medication Consent Form (APPENDIX 6).
+The student must inform school staff when they have self-administered medication so iSAMS can be updated.

 3. EDUCATIONAL VISITS AND OFF-SITE ACTIVITIES